prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 **Tier 1: Extreme Budget** - Intel Pentium G4560
 <a target="_blank" href="http://amzn.to/2BWUDZD"><img class="img-middle" alt="Pentium G4560" src="/img/cpu/pentium.png" /></a>

-Coming in at about $75.00 the Intel Pentium G4560 is an excellent choice for budget computers.
+Coming in at about $75.00 the [Intel Pentium G4560](http://amzn.to/2BWUDZD){:target="_blank"} is an excellent choice for budget computers.
 Besides being viable for everyday usage, this budget beast is a workhorse, capable of keeping up with gaming and resource-intensive multimedia functions.

 This CPU is a dual-core chip on Intel’s Kaby Lake microarchitecture, launched in 2016.
 In addition to the two cores, there is a total of four threads, which ensure that multitasking is smooth and seamless.